lukso-network/docs/docs/tools/lsp-factoryjs/classes/LSP3UniversalProfile.md

   contractDeploymentOptions?);
 ```

-Deploys and **configure** a [Universal Profile](../../../standards/universal-profile/introduction) to the blockchain.
+Deploys and **configures** a [Universal Profile](../../../standards/universal-profile/introduction) to the blockchain.
 It will deploy the following contracts:

 - [LSP0 ERC725 Account](../../../standards/universal-profile/LSP0-Foundation)
 - [LSP1 Universal Receiver Delegate](../../../standards/universal-profile/lsp1-universal-receiver-delegate)